malramsay64/phd-thesis/03_Dynamics/introduction.md

 Alternatively @Jas2000 combine the rotational relaxations for vectors along the $x, y,$ and $z$ axes into a single complete rotational relaxation.
-An approach which is only concerned with isotropic rotational motion could also take the approach of @Chen2017 and represent molecular rotation using quaternions[@Furry1957], which capture all rotational information.
+An approach only concerned with isotropic rotational motion could also take the approach of @Chen2017 and represent molecular rotation using quaternions[@Furry1957], which capture all rotational information.
 It should be noted that
-the quaternion representation can also be decomposed into the component rotational relaxations, just as the vectors for each axis can be combined into an isotropic relaxation.
+the quaternion representation can also be decomposed into the component rotational relaxations, in the same way the vectors for each axis can be combined into an isotropic relaxation.
 The advantage with using the quaternion approach is that quaternions are the most sensible approach